 The Rules govern the behaviour and obligations of both parties; in particular they give NHBC the right to expel any builder or developer from the register not only for poor workmanship, but also for failure to remedy defects and other significant breaches of the NHBC Rules.
 The names of expelled builders and developers, along with the reasons for expulsion, may be publicised.

 - What happens if my first proposed site with you is a conversion?

 - A conversion is defined as a dwelling reliant on any existing structure.
 For new applicant builders, a conversion is not usually acceptable for your technical assessment.
-Please call 0844 633 1000 and ask for 'New Business' to discuss this before submitting your application for registration.
+Please call 0844 633 1000 and ask for 'Customer Services' to discuss this before submitting your application for registration.